• Home

 LATEST POSTS

-Faculty of Law and Political Science holds a panel discussion on the comparative curriculum in the study of political systems
+Faculty of Law and Political Science holds a seminar on smoking and its harmful effects.

 COLLEGE OF LAW & POLITICAL SCIENCES